SimonePY/HealtyBMI/README.md

 # TheBMI

-A yet simple BMI Calculator.
+Another yet simple BMI calculator.

 # Usage

-You will require **python** for run this scripts!
+You will require **Python** for run this scripts!

 Run with the command `python main.py` for make the bmi calculation.